zaironjacobs/instagram-scraper/README.md

 --top-tags              Top tags to scrape.

---recent-tags           Recent tags to scrape (also provide a maximum amount to download with --max).
+--recent-tags           Recent tags to scrape (also provide a maximum amount of posts to download with --max).

 --max                   Maximum number of posts to scrape.